ibm-cloud-docs/vmwaresolutions/services/mcv_ordering-multi-zone.md

     1. Specify the CPU model and the RAM size.
     2. Specify the number of hosts.
     3. Specify the storage settings.
        * If you select **vSAN Storage**, specify the disk types for the capacity and cache disks and the number of disks.
-If you want more storage, check the **High-Performance Intel Optane** box.
+If you want more storage, select the **High Performance with Intel Optane** check box.
        * If you select **NFS Storage** and want to add and configure the same settings to all file shares, specify the **Number of Shares**, **Size (GB)**, and **Performance**.
        * If you select **NFS Storage** and want to add and configure file shares individually, select **Configure shares individually**.
 Then, click the **+** icon next to the **Add Shared Storage** label and select the **Performance** and **Size (GB)** for each file share.
 You must select at least one file share.
 6. Complete the network interface settings.